Best Buds PA

 Kennett Square

 No gardening trip to southeastern PA is complete without a day (or two!) spent at the gardeners’ mecca, Longwood Gardens.
 For more than 115 years, this iconic horticultural destination has harmoniously blended art and science to create an experience of unparalleled splendor.
 The gardens’ 1,100 acres of horticultural magnificence include the grand 1921 Conservatory, an enchanting children’s garden, exquisite rose, peony, and other lush, themed gardens, treehouses to climb, open meadows and serene woodlands to explore, spectacular 100+ year-old bonsai trees, and towering fountains – a true delight for all ages and gardeners of every stripe!
+And in fall 2024 they’re expanding their offerings even more with the highly anticipated, Longwood Reimagined.

-Worthy detour: Here’s your chance to learn how to make your garden grow using the latest in regenerative organic gardening techniques at the Rodale Institute’s (84 miles/1 hour and 32 minutes from Longwood Gardens) 333-acre organic farm.
-A global leader in regenerative organic cultivation for 70+ years, learn how you can still have a beautiful lawn and garden without the chemical weed killers and pesticides simply by planting flowers that attract your local pollinators, composting, and other techniques that are environmentally friendly.
+Worthy detour: Here’s your chance to learn how to make your garden grow using the latest in regenerative organic gardening techniques at the Rodale Institute’s (84 miles/1 hour and 32 minutes from Longwood Gardens) 386-acre organic farm.
+A global leader in regenerative organic cultivation for 75+ years, learn how you can still have a beautiful lawn and garden without the chemical weed killers and pesticides simply by planting flowers that attract your local pollinators, composting, and other techniques that are environmentally friendly.
 Sign up for one of their workshops for some “hands-on experiential training” and be sure to stop by their Garden Store and Visitor Center.
 Housed in a historic, one-room schoolhouse, here you’ll find a selection of delicious organic food items, how-to gardening books, and some fun merchandise made from organic and eco-conscious materials.

 share this trip